 Paj ntaub Display - Oct.
 24 to Nov.
 4

-Prime Performance - Monday, October 24 through Friday, November 4
+Prime Performance - Monday, October 24 - Friday, November 4; Weekdays 11am to 4pm

 In cooperation with the Hmong Museum in St. Paul, Minnesota, the PAC lobby will have a display of Paj ntaub, an integral part of Hmong culture for centuries.
 These intricate textiles depict history, traditional life in Laos, Hmong New Year, folk tales and neighboring people.
 The Hmong story cloths or flower cloths build upon one another to help provide a holistic understanding of the Hmong culture and history.